systemd1337/yotsubanome/README.md

 # yotsubanome +
+## Credit
-credits sparky4 orginal owner of yotubanome. maki updating the yotsubanome code and adding more features to it.
+* sparky4 orginal owner of yotubanome. orginal code has not been updated since 2009
+* maki updating the yotsubanome code and adding more features to it.

-# How to install yotubanome
+# How to install yotubanome +

 PHP >= 5.2.x (PHP 7 have not tested it yet)